 If you receive unsupported child's benefit or orphan's benefit you can get help with pre-school and school-related costs eg clothing, school fees and stationery.

 Away from Home Allowance is a weekly payment which helps carers with the living costs of 16 or 17-year-olds who are living away from home while on a tertiary or training course.

-There is financial help available if you’re fostering a child through the Ministry for Vulnerable Children, Oranga Tamariki.
+There is financial help available if you’re fostering a child through Oranga Tamariki—Ministry for Children.